Breakfast Egg Cups Recipe

 Instructions

-- Whisk the eggs and milk together in a bowl.
-Season with salt and pepper.
+• Whisk together eggs in a large bowl.
+Add cottage cheese, milk, salt and pepper.

 I was excited to try out this recipe.
 It was very easy to make and not time consuming.
 Unfortunately, they were flavorless and my children gagged.
 I would have thrown them out but that would’ve been a waste of ingredients, so I ate them.
 I may make this recipe, but I will have to tweak it with some more flavorful ingredients.